fadden/CiderPress2/DiskArc/README.md

 DOS file types are mapped to ProDOS equivalents.
 The auxiliary type field is only supported for 'B' files, though 'A' files will report $0801 for compatibility with ProDOS.

+Text files use high ASCII, i.e. the high bit is set on all characters.
+When copying files to or from another format, such as ProDOS, the characters need to be converted.

 The DOS catalog scan normally stops when the first unused entry is encountered, but that behavior is configurable.
 Some disks may show garbage entries and appear to be damaged if the scan